JTBranch/SecurePasswordManager/README.md

 ## AI-Assisted Development

-This project serves as an **experiment in AI-assisted software development**, exploring how modern AI tools can help build production-quality applications with robust automation, comprehensive testing, and high code quality standards.
+This project serves as an **experiment in AI-assisted software development**, exploring how modern AI tools can h## Contributing

+We welcome contributions!
+Please see [DEVELOPMENT.md](DEVELOPMENT.md) for detailed development guidelines including:

+- 🔧 **Build Modes**: Development vs Production builds
+- 🔍 **Debug Logging**: Automatic detection and manual overrides
+- 🧪 **Testing**: Comprehensive test suites and coverage
+- 📦 **Release Process**: Automated and manual release workflows

+**Quick start for contributors:**
+- Fork the repo and create a feature branch
+- Follow the atomic design and modular code guidelines
+- Write unit and E2E tests for new features
+- Ensure production builds work: `make build-prod`
+- Submit a pull request with a clear description

+For major changes, please open an issue first to discuss what you'd like to change.production-quality applications with robust automation, comprehensive testing, and high code quality standards.
 All major architectural decisions, code design patterns, and development direction have been made and supervised by the human developer, with AI assistance used as a productivity tool for implementation.

 The development process leverages AI assistance for: